-Some people are born with teeth that appear more yellow (or white) simply because of the thickness of their tooth enamel.
-Your enamel is semi-translucent so if it is thin, the naturally yellowish color of your dentin (the hard, dense, bony tissue forming the bulk of a tooth beneath the enamel) will show through.
-Unfortunately, there is no way to increase the thickness of your enamel but everyone can prevent further thinning.
+Some people are born with teeth that appear more yellow (or white).
+This is simply because of the thickness of your tooth enamel.
+Your enamel is semi-translucent.
+So if it is thin, the naturally yellowish colour of your dentin (the hard, dense, bony tissue forming the bulk of a tooth beneath the enamel) will show through.
+Unfortunately, there is no way to increase the thickness of your enamel, but everyone can prevent further thinning.

 Have you ever noticed how white a young child’s teeth are compared to an adult?
 This is because yellowing is a natural part of the aging process.
 As we age, our enamel thins and the yellow colour of dentin becomes more prominent.

-The number one reason teeth yellow is lifestyle – the foods we eat, our hygiene, smoking and chewing tobacco.
+The number one reason for yellow teeth is lifestyle – the foods we eat, our oral hygiene, smoking and chewing tobacco.
 With smoking, the nicotine from the tobacco leaves a yellowish or brownish stain on the surface of your teeth.

 A number of common medicines used to fight illnesses can also cause discolouration of our teeth.
 Antibiotics like tetracycline and doxycycline are known to discolour teeth when given to children whose teeth are still developing.
 Minocycline, a derivative of tetracycline, often prescribed to fight acne, can also cause teeth staining.
 Antihistamines and antipsychotic drugs, and drugs for high blood pressure can also cause teeth discoloration.
 If this is a concern for you, be sure to go over your medications with your doctor to avoid surprise side effects.

 Finally, if discoloration is a concern, be cautious of mouth rinses containing antibacterial agents chlorhexidine and cetylpyridinium chloride that can stain your teeth.